vishwasbn/test-Gillig-repo/Readme.txt

+- BKP of the entire Gillig 1.0 changes and post Support fixes
+- it includes Purchasing app bkp
-- this is the BKP of the all Gillig Ecard app code from Stagging Org before the Gillig 1.1 Enhancement changes
+- Prior to the ist release of Gillig 1.1 Enhancement changes
-- Backedup on 31-10-2021